A collection of resources for Fall 2018

 Unlike the bot services and paid Instagram promotions, I actually care about you as an artist.
 So, if you ever want one-on-one advice on how to refine your brand, grow your account, and communicate with your audience then I’m your girl.

 I offer an Instagram review package where I look over your account, give you feedback on areas you’re killin’ it in and areas that need improvement, provide specific advice on hashtags for your niche style, advice on captions, posting frequency, photo compositions (lighting, staging, etc.), community interactions, profile aesthetic, biography tips, and more.
 If you’re interested, definitely let me know.

 I can’t physically give you more followers, but I can help give you direction.
 And, if I don’t think I can help you, I won’t take you on as a client.
 I don’t want your money if I can’t do anything for you.

-5. Read these Other posts
+5. Read these other posts:

 I’m serious when I say I want to help other artists find success.
 Growing your organic Instagram following is a great way to get art sales.
-I’ve put in countless hours growing my own following AND writing these blogs posts for you guys.
+I’ve put in countless hours growing my own following AND writing these blog posts for you guys.

 If you are determined to put in the work and grow your Instagram following, these posts are for you.

 And that’s all I’ve got for you today.